wp-plugins/secsign/readme.txt

 You can just sign in with your SecSign ID.
 You will then be shown a dialog, where you can create a new user or assign your SecSign ID to an existing Wordpress user.

-Or you can go to your profile page to assign a SecSign ID.
+Alternatively, you can go to your profile page to assign a SecSign ID.

-= Is this service free? =
+= Is this service for free? =

-Yes, it's free for the user and the Wordpress admin - no matter how much users you have.
+Yes, it's free for the user and the Wordpress admin - no matter how many users you have.
 It's also free of advertising.

 == Screenshots ==